HirasawaProject/Hirasawa-Bancho/README.md

 # Hirasawa Project
 Hirasawa Project is a WIP server for osu! supporting custom plugins written in Kotlin

+The idea is to have a vanilla Bancho experience with a basic web experience which is fully customisable via plugins

 ## Plugins
-We will be supporting plugins to extend the functionality of the server in a similar way to how Bukkit handles it for Minecraft utilising events for all actions in-game
+We support plugins to extend the functionality of the server similarly to how Bukkit handles it forMinecraft utilising events for all actions in-game

+Plugins currently have access to:
+* Add chat commands
+* Register to the event system
+* Register web routes

+Alongside having access to the same systems Hirasawa uses natively

 We will also have a plugin store available at some point later down the line of development